-Large Taxpayers Unit (LTU)-VAT on 14 May 2014 issued a 'pay or explain' demand of BDT 16.60 billion referring an assessment by Local and Revenue Audit Department of Comptroller and Auditor General (C&AG) office.
-C&AG office has made this assessment for the fiscal year 2010-11 and 2011-12.
-Grameenphone disagrees to the findings of the assessment referred by LTU because of lack of jurisdiction and improper procedures followed and relevant facts and legal provisions being misconstrued in reaching the conclusion.
-Grameenphone has taken this issue to court and the High Court on 28 May 2014 issued a rule nisi asking respondents to show cause as to why the demand shall not be declared to have been issued without lawful authority and is of no legal effect and stayed the operation of the demand.
-The High Court on 15 December 2014 heard the case and passed a judgment making the rule absolute without any cost and set aside the demand.
-No provision for this demand has been considered in the financials.
+Large Taxpayers' Unit (LTU)-VAT on 14 May 2014 issued 8 demand-cum-show cause notices for a total amount of BDT 16,597,269,891 referring to an audit report prepared by Local and Revenue Audit Directorate of Comptroller and Auditor General (C&AG) office of Bangladesh.
+C&AG office made this audit report for the fiscal year 2010-11 and 2011-12.
+Grameenphone disagreed to the findings of the audit report referred by LTU-VAT due to lack of jurisdiction of C&AG office to conduct audit on the matters of private entity under the Constitution of Bangladesh.
+Moreover, improper procedures were followed during the course of the assessment and relevant facts as well as legal provisions were misconstrued in reaching the conclusion.
+Grameenphone challenged the notices by filing a Writ Petition before Hon'ble High Court Division and the Hon'ble High Court Division, on 15 December 2014, passed the judgment by making the rule absolute in favour of Grameenphone and setting aside the demand notices.